kevcjones/ngx-simple-modal/README.md

 # NGX Simple Modal

-* In development - moving over from angularx-bootstrap-modal *
+* In development - moving over from ngx-simple-modal *

 It is a library to make usage modal easier in Angular2, has no dependencies, but plays well with bootstrap or other frameworks.
 Create clear and reusable modal components.